-Mr. Olson (Class III director) is not considered independent because of his employment as Chairman, CEO and President of the Company.
+Mr. Olson (Class III director and nominee for re-election) is not considered independent because of his employment as Chairman of the Company.
+Mr. Potts (nominee for Class III director) is not considered independent because of his employment as CEO and President of the Company.